 I’m only human

 Every time I hear this song I DIE.
-Her vocals are the best they are on the entire disc, the arrangement is novel and almost alarming in its simplicity and prettiness – she never allowed anything on Music to get this pretty.
+Her vocals are the best they are on the entire disc, the arrangement is novel and almost alarming in its simplicity and prettiness – she never allowed anything on Music or American Life to get this pretty.

 Yet, it’s imperfect.
-The chorus accelerates to a double-time beat that makes the song a vague, pop-radio, mid-tempo thing.
+The chorus accelerates to a double-time beat that transforms the song a vague, mid-tempo affair you might hear on pop radio and instantly forget.
 Like, Natasha Bedingfield?
-All of her songs always blended into each other for me.
-It’s dull and feels like its in the wrong key relative to the verse because the vocal never gets bigger to match the dynamic change.
+All of her songs have always blended into one another for me.
+The chorus feels like it’s in the wrong key relative to the verse because the vocal never gets bigger to match the dynamic change.

 Despite that, it’s an awesome chorus – “I don’t want to talk about it right now, just hold me while I cry my eyes out.
 I’m not Joan of Arc – not yet, but I’m in the dark.
 I can’t be a superhero right now.
 Even hearts made out of steel can break down.”

-For something so conceptual with so many words, it hangs together perfectly and never feels silly or shoehorned.
+For something so conceptual with so many words, it hangs together perfectly.
+It never feels silly or shoehorned.
 The song feels incredibly worked-over, shined, and perfected … which makes the chorus change-up all the more annoying.
-It’s not bad or song-ruining by any stretch of the imagination – keep in mind, this is an album that features “S.E.X.” and “Holy Water” – and it probably positions this as a single better than leaving it as a straight ballad.
+It’s not bad or song-ruining by any stretch of the imagination – keep in mind, this is an album that features “S.E.X.” and “Holy Water.”
+Despite my misgivings, it probably positions this as a single better than leaving it as a straight ballad.

 (The demo is perfection – it keeps the folk ballad vibe for the chorus, and because the feel doesn’t change so abruptly it doesn’t feel like it needed to shift melodically upward.
 All that’s missing is the harmony on “right now.”
-Did they change it just because of the leak?
+I wonder if they changed it just because of the leak.
 Despite losing a couple of production polish elements on the verses, this is a must-download.
 Google it immediately.)

 4. Rebel Heart [on Deluxe version]